Level B4 Parking Garage • Downtown

-The courier, a nervous man named Miller holding a briefcase full of bearer bonds, checked his watch.
+The courier, a nervous man named Cedric holding a briefcase full of bearer bonds, checked his watch.
 He was safe.
 He had two bodyguards—ex-linebackers with necks as thick as tree trunks—standing by the SUV.

 "Clear,"